prasadcode58/puraify-tic-tac-toe/README.md

-# Puraify-tic-tac-toe
+# puraify-tic-tac-toe
-A responsive minimal looking tic-tac-toe game with a beautiful ui
+A responsive minimal looking tic-tac-toe game with a beautiful UI.

-# Pre - requisites
+# Pre-requisites

 this project uses,